Major Differences Between Microeconomics and Macroeconomics

 What is Microeconomics?

-Microeconomics generally analyzes the market and determines the prices of goods and services.
-It studies how individuals or firms allocate their resources, and how it affects the utilization and distribution of their resources.
+Microeconomics generally analyses the market and determines the prices of goods and services.
+It studies how individuals or firms allocate their resources, and how it affects the utilisation and distribution of their resources.

 Principles of Microeconomics